 It means, the voltage has to decrease from point 1 to point 4, while the current has to increase.
-In case the rules aren't followed, the device will reject the values with an error and reset them to 0.
+In case the rules are not followed, the device will reject the values with an error and reset them to 0.